 In addition to individual therapy, you may choose to join one of our Relapse Prevention Groups where you will learn a variety of cognitive-behavioral strategies to safely manage cravings, urges, and temptations to use substances.
 You will also learn how to improve your coping skills and ability to manage difficult emotions without reverting back to “self-medication” alcohol/drug use.
 The groups provide a unique forum where you can get professional guidance, coping tools, and peer support.
 Our groups are small, usually 6-8 members, and typically held during evening hours so as not to interfere with work or other responsibilities.

 One of the keys to our success in helping people break free of compulsive substance use and transform their lives is treating each client as an individual.
 Your path to successful recovery starts with a private consultation and comprehensive assessment by Dr. Arnold Washton or Dr. Lori Washton, to determine what issues have brought you to this point and what type of help makes the most sense for you.

 Getting started on the road to lasting recovery

-The first step is to schedule your private consultation and evaluation in our Princeton office.
+The first step is to schedule your private consultation and evaluation in one of our Princeton or New York offices.
 Just call us at (609) 497-0433 or fill out the contact form.